lisa-lumos/designing-data-intensive-applications/03-storage-and-retrieval.md

 The number of references to child pages in one page of the B-tree is called the `branching factor`.
 In practice, typically it is several hundred.

+To update the value for an existing key in a B-tree, search for the leaf page containing that key, change the value in that page, and write the page back to disk (all references remain valid).

+To add a new key, find the page whose range encompasses the new key and add it to that page.
+If there isn’t enough space in the page to accommodate the new key, it is split into two half-full pages, and the parent page is updated to account for the new subdivision of key ranges.

+This algorithm ensures that the tree remains `balanced`: a B-tree with n keys always has a depth of O(log n).
+Most databases can fit into a B-tree that is three or four levels deep, so you don’t need to follow many page references to find the page you are looking for.

+To make the database resilient to crashes, it is common for B-tree implementations to include a write-ahead log (WAL).
+This is an append-only file to which every B-tree modification must be written before it can be applied to the pages of the tree itself.
+When the database comes back up after a crash, this log is used to restore the B-tree.

+## Comparing B-Trees and LSM-Trees
+LSM-trees are typically faster for writes, whereas B-trees are faster for reads.
+However, you need to test systems with your particular workload in order to make a valid comparison.
+There is no quick and easy rule for determining which type of storage engine is better for your use case, so it is worth testing empirically.

+LSM-trees are typically able to sustain higher write throughput than B-trees, partly because they sometimes have lower write amplification (one write to the database resulting in multiple writes to the disk over the course of the database’s lifetime).
+LSM-trees can be compressed better, and thus often produce smaller files on disk than B-trees (who leave some disk space unused due to fragmentation).
+Lower write amplification and reduced fragmentation are also advantageous on SSDs: representing data more compactly allows more read and write requests within the available I/O bandwidth.

+A downside of log-structured storage is that the compaction process can sometimes interfere with the performance of ongoing reads and writes (sometimes a request needs to wait while the disk finishes an expensive compaction operation, and the bigger the database, the more disk bandwidth is required for compaction).
+So sometimes the response time of queries to log-structured storage engines can be quite high, while B-trees can be more predictable.
+To prevent compaction cannot keep up with incoming writes, you need explicit monitoring for this.

+An advantage of B-trees is that each key exists in exactly one place in the index.
+This makes B-trees attractive in databases that want to offer strong transactional semantics: in many relational databases, transaction isolation is implemented using locks on ranges of keys, and in a B-tree index, those locks can be directly attached to the tree.

+Both B-trees and log-structured indexes can be used as secondary indexes.